Letters from Lodi

 On the other hand, when you grow Mediterranean varieties in Mediterranean climates everything falls into balance—we don’t have as much of a constant battle limiting the growth of vines or stripping the ground of growth to eliminate competition with vines, which destroys the microbiology of soils.
 Ironically, though, much of what we know about cultivating even Mediterranean varieties in California comes from our knowledge of growing Cabernet Sauvignon and Chardonnay, which are far less of a natural fit.

-To put things in context and illustrate the differences between Csa (hot) and Csb (warm) variations of Mediterranean climate, Swan lists examples of wine regions around the world where you find these growing conditions:
+To put things in context and illustrate the differences between Csa (hot) and Csb (warm) variations of the Mediterranean climate, Swan lists examples of wine regions around the world where you find these growing conditions:

 Hot-Summer Mediterranean climate wine regions [Csa]